ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

   else a :: range (a + 1) b;;
 ```

-We have used OCaml's `if` ... `then` ... `else` ... construct.
-Notice that,
+We have used OCaml's `if` ... `then` ... `else` ... construct to test a
-like everything else in OCaml, it is an expression not a statement.
-The result
+condition and choose a path of evaluation.
+Notice that, like everything else in
+OCaml, it is an expression not a statement.
+The result of evaluating the whole
-of evaluating the whole expression is either the result of evaluating the
-`then` part or the `else` part.
+expression is either the result of evaluating the `then` part or the `else`
+part.

 The only difference between `let` and `let rec` is in the scoping of the
 function name.
 If the above function had been defined with just `let`, then the